-Increases in tenant rent will be implemented on the first day of the month after the family has received a 30-day notice.
+Increases in the tenant rent will be implemented on the first of the month following a written 30-day notice.

-Any decreases in tenant rent will become effective the first of the month following the discovery of the error.
+Any decreases in tenant rent will become effective on the first of the month following the discovery of the error.